nabeelmukhtar/CarND-Vehicle-Detection/writeup_report.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I used the extract_features methdo from the lessons as is in code cell #4.
+Again I used the extract_features method from the lessons as is in code cell #4.
 Since the image dataset was small, I decided to use all the three types of features (HOG, histogram and spatial).
 I also decided to use the YCrCb colorspace because it was giving the best results.
 For spatial and histogram features I used the default parammeters because they were already tweaked in the lessons.
 For HOG I chose ALL hog channels with 9 orientations.
 This is because selecting a single hog channel was not working for the classifier.
 I used a Linear SVM which is known to work well for HOG features.
-I scaled the features using StandardScaler and split 20% of data randomly into a test set.
+I scaled the features to zero mean and unit variance using StandardScaler and split 20% of data randomly into a test set.
 The code for the classifier is in cell #8 of the IPython notebook.

 The statistics of the whole process are printed below: